 Want to get the best economy possible?
 Well, Toyota's infotainment can coach you on how to drive more efficiently and it can be quite a fun way to pass the time on a boring commute.
 The data can also be downloaded onto your phone via Toyota’s MyT app complete with feedback on how to get the most out of the RAV4’s hybrid engine.

 In town is where the RAV4’s at its most efficient because it’s able to drive on electric power alone at city speeds and the regenerative brakes get lots of opportunities to scavenge lost energy in stop-go traffic.

 If you do lots of motorway driving, though, you might be better off with a diesel version of an alternative such as the Skoda Kodiaq, which will be a tad more efficient at these higher speeds.

 Toyota is probably the most reliable mainstream car manufacturer, and the RAV4 does little to tarnish that reputation.
 The brand's been selling hybrid cars since long before they were in fashion, and we have no doubt that the latest Toyota RAV4 will prove to be an extremely reliable SUV.

 Insurance groups and costs

 Insurance for the Toyota RAV4 varies depending on trim level.
-Basic Icon models sit in insurance group 25, Design in group 26 and top-of-the-range Excel in group 30.
+The basic Toyota RAV4 Icon sits in insurance group 25, while the RAV4 Design is in group 26 and top-of-the-range RAV4 Excel in group 30.